connectsolutions/best-practices/js/node/ModulePatterns.md

 The Node REPL examples presented in this document can be found within this repo at:
 `js/node/scripts`

 I have included fully implemented examples that illustrate the use of private and public properties for each pattern presented above.
 These modules include a complete mocha test suite that verifies the expected behavior of each module.
 There are a few extra details that can be teased out of these examples that I have not presented in this article.
-You should find it worht your time to review them along with the test suite.
+You should find it worth your time to review them along with the test suite.

 These examples can be found in `js/node/examples`.
 Use the following steps to run the test suite from the examples directory:
 * npm install